 Production was going ahead anyway, with Vought building 178 Corsairs by the end of 1942.
-The company was working with the Marine Corps, which saw the potential of the type and by nature was less intimidated than the Navy by the aircraft's unpleasant features, to work out the bugs in parallel with production.
+The company was working with the US Marine Corps -- which saw the potential of the type and by nature was less intimidated than the Navy by the aircraft's unpleasant features, seeing them more as a challenge -- to work out the bugs in parallel with production.
 Although the Navy would come to accept the F4U, the Corsair would always be more of a Marine than a Navy fighter.
 The type was declared "ready for combat" at the end of 1942, though it was originally only qualified to operate from land bases until carrier qualification issues were worked out.

 A dozen F4U-1s arrived at Henderson Field on Guadalcanal in the Solomon Islands on 12 February 1943.
 The US Navy didn't get into combat with the type until September 1943, and in fact the British Royal Navy's Fleet Air Arm (FAA) would qualify the type for carrier operations first.